-

 Speech-Language Pathologist

 Anna earned her Bachelor of Science in Speech Pathology and Audiology from Marquette University in Milwaukee, Wisconsin.
 She then went on to receive a Master of Science in Speech and Language Pathology from Saint Mary’s College in Notre Dame, Indiana.
 Anna started her career as a school based speech and language pathologist and found her passion working with students who use augmentative and alternative communication (AAC) devices.
-Anna also enjoys working on receptive and expressive language disorders, social communication, and wants to continue her journey providing gender-affirming voice modification services.
+Anna also enjoys working on receptive and expressive language disorders, and social communication.
 She has worked hard with the individuals she serves to gain confidence in their communication skills and foster positive change.

 Outside of work Anna enjoys crafting and playing her guitar and ukulele.
 She is new to Michigan and is enjoying discovering Grand Rapids.
 She has 2 rescue dogs and loves taking them to the dog park with her husband.